UCAT Scores Guide: What Is a Good UCAT Score?

 Firstly, I would say the scoring is actually one of the big positives about the UCAT.
 The exam lets you know how your score well almost immediately after taking the test and this lets you apply to universities more strategically.

 For most of the sections you will receive a score between 300 and 900 with 900 being the highest attainable UCAT score and 300 being the lowest.
-However, for the SJT section, you will receive a banding instead.
-These bands will be between 1 and 4, with band 4 being the best and highest scoring.

 In a nutshell:

 - UCAT Verbal Reasoning: Score between 300-900

 - UCAT Decision Making: Score between 300-900